 - 1/2 teaspoon kosher or sea salt, or to taste

 - 1/4 teaspoon freshly ground black pepper, or to taste

 - 1 1/2 pounds (about 11-15) shelled large shrimp, cut into large chunks

 - 3 cups shredded Oaxaca, mozzarella, asadero, or Muenster cheese

 - 6 to 8 flour or corn tortillas

-- 1 sliced chile Manzano mixed with the juice of a lime, 1/4 red onion slivered and salt to taste
+- 1 Chile Manzano, sliced and mixed with the juice of a lime, 1/4 red onion and salt to taste

 - Heat the butter in a large nonstick skillet set over medium-high heat.
 Once it melts and begins to bubble, add the onion and poblano and cook until wilted, about 3 minutes.
 Add the garlic, stir, and cook until fragrant, about 1 minute.
 Incorporate the tomatoes, cook for a minute, and as they begin to soften, add the sauce from the chipotles in adobo, tomato paste, Worcestershire sauce, salt and pepper.
 Stir well, cook for another minute, then add the shrimp and cook just until they change color, about 1 to 2 minutes.
 Turn off heat and scrape into a bowl to prevent the shrimp from overcooking.